 Pipes have characteristic properties

-The recordings stored in the samples are tones of well-voiced.
-In order to store the characteristic sound properties, microphones must be close to the pipes.
-Due to the short distance, the tones can be heard well and without reverberation.
-It's a DRY sample.
+The recordings stored in the samples are the tones of properly intonated pipes.
+In order to store the characteristics of each pipe, the microphone(s) must be close to the pipe.
+Due to the short distance, a tone can be heard well and it is stored in a sample.
+The reverberation is not yet audible;

 Voicing the samples is absolutely necessary!

-DRY-samples are recordings of pipes of the organ in the church.
-The microphones must be placed at short distance from the pipes to record the tone of each pipe with all the characteristics characteristic of this tone.
+DRY samples are recordings of pipes from the organ in the church.
+The microphones placed at a short distance from the pipes records the tone of each pipe with all the properties characteristic of that tone.
 The volume of the tone is high, matching the large space of the church and in this form the tone is stored in the sample.

 Decrease volume

-When the sample is used in the Hauptwerk organ, that volume should be lowered to the level of the living room, but since a reduction works more strongly on the high than on the bass, the tone sounds different from the church.
-An organ builder also experiences it when he disassembles the organ and rebuilds it in another church.
-The pipes must be re-voiced to make the same sounds heard in another room.
+When the sample is used in the Hauptwerk organ, the volume must be reduced to the level of the living room, but because a reduction has a stronger effect on the treble than on the bass, the proportions shift and the tone sounds different than in the church.
+An organ builder knows that when moving from one church to another, he has to voice the pipes in order to hear the same sounds again.

-The tones from the samples also need to be adjusted to hear the sounds in the living room, as they have sounded in the church.
-For me as a voicer of pipe organs, that's a well-known method.
-Voicing of pipes requires a great deal of professional knowledge, but although adjusting the samples is also called voicing, it is much easier.
-After all, the pipes in the church were already perfect voiced and the Hauptwerk organ must represent those sounds at a lower volume with the same intensity.
-Hauptwerk has ample possibilities for adapting to the living room.
+The tones from the samples must also be adjusted in order to hear the sounds in the living room, as they sounded in the church.
+For me as a voicer of pipe organs, this is a well-known method.
+Voicing pipes requires a great deal of expertise, but although adjusting the samples is also called voicing, it is much simpler.
+After all, the pipes in the church were already perfect and the Hauptwerk organ must reproduce those sounds at a lower volume with the same intensity.
+Hauptwerk has ample options for adapting it to the living room.

 Articulation